ztimmons/dsc-apis-section-recap-houston-ds-060319/README.md

 APIs can provide access to a wide range of data that you might need as a data scientist.
 Key takeaways:
 * While there are many other kinds of APIs, as a data scientist, you'll typically be working with web APIs
 * The Requests library in Python is a great starting point for making http(s) requests to APIs
-* The two most common http methods you will use when accessing APIs are GET (to retrive information) and POST (to send information).
+* The two most common http methods you will use when accessing APIs are GET (to retrieve information) and POST (to send information).
 * Typically you'll need to authenticate in some manner with most APIs - one common methods for doing so is using OAuth